elbii/elbii.com/_posts/2012-11-27-from-completely-broke-to-successful-consultant-in-a-year.md

 ---
 layout: blog
-title: From Completely Broke to Successful Consultant in a Year
+title: From Completely Broke to Successful Consultant In a Year
 ---

 <h1>
-  From Completely Broke to Successful Consultant in a Year
+  From Completely Broke to Successful Consultant In a Year
 </h1>
 <p><small>Nov 27, 2012 by <a href="https://github.com/jamillion" target="_blank">jamil</a></small></p>